RawanAlzowaid/TeamProject-3308/README.md

 # Vision statement:

-We hope that OneMan's Treasure helps create a safer environment by helping people manage their waste.
+We hope that WeShare helps create a safer environment by helping people manage their waste.
 And we will be encouraging them to do so by the idea that they can get some amount of money instead of just throwing things away.
 We also want to help others save money by getting good quality second-hand things that they need.
 Along with building a cooperative society that gives a helping hand to those in need by donating our stuff to them.

-Thus, we hope that OneMan's Treasure would help us: protect the environment by managing our waste / minimizing human's impact on the environment, get people the stuff they need/want at a lower cost (like by swapping with other users) or for free and make the community more unified on reducing environmental impact and on financial responsibility.
+Thus, we hope that WeShare would help us: protect the environment by managing our waste / minimizing human's impact on the environment, get people the stuff they need/want at a lower cost (like by swapping with other users) or for free and make the community more unified on reducing environmental impact and on financial responsibility.